auth0/auth0-PHP/UPGRADE.md

   - Public method `login()` updated:
     - Method now accepts an argument, `params`: an array of parameters to pass with the API request.
     - Arguments `state`, `connection`, and `additionalParameters` have been removed.
 Use the new `params` argument for these uses.
+    - Method won't redirect to the Auth0 login page any more.
+It will instead return a login URL.
+It's now the callers responsibility to send the http redirect.
   - Public method `signup()` added as a convenience.
 This method will pass the ?screen_hint=signup param, supported by the New Universal Login Experience.
   - Public method `getLoginUrl()` moved to `Auth0\SDK\API\Authentication\getLoginLink()`, and:
     - Argument `params` is now a nullable array.